Srinadhd05/github-actions-learning/README.md

 * Kubectl: We can control kubernetes cluster and objects using kubectl.
 * eksctl: It can be used to manage EKS AWS resources, like cluster creation or deletion, managing node groups and fargate profiles.

-We can interact and configure Kubernetes resources in two different ways: Imperative or Declarative
-* Imperative configuration means that to describe the configuration of the resource while executing a command from a terminal’s command prompt.
-  	Example: kubctl run ngnix --image=ngnix:latest
-* Declarative configuration means that you create a file that describes the configuration for the particular resource and then apply the content of the file to the Kubernetes cluster.

 # Kubernetes objects

 ## Pod: